Large Language Models (LLMs)¶

 - Challenges: Load balancing across experts, memory for all expert weights, routing instability.

-- Capabilities: Image understanding, visual question answering, OCR, diagram interpretation.
+- Capabilities: Image understanding, visual question answering, OCR, diagram interpretation, video understanding, real-time voice conversation, computer-use (screen understanding for GUI agents).

 Diffusion Models¶